Mechanical Mixture Examples in Chemistry

 Concept Recap

-A mixture in which the individual components are visibly distinguishable and not uniformly distributed.
+A mixture in which the individual components are visibly distinguishable and not uniformly distributed throughout the sample, meaning different regions of the mixture have different compositions and appearances (also called a heterogeneous mixture).

 - Read the first worked example with the solution open so the structure is clear.